 “And he said to them, ‘Why are you afraid?
 O you of little faith?”
 Then he rose and rebuked the winds and the sea and there was a great calm.

-What you need to KNOW about how to overcome challenges with Jesus in your boat.
+What you need to KNOW about how to overcome obstacles as a Christian.

-You’ve got to KNOW some things about this challenge.
+You’ve got to KNOW some things about the challenge you are facing.

 There is a humility and dependence that comes from asking for help.
 Jesus knows we need Him, He just wants to be sure we know it too.